 I don’t know where to go from here.
 I just want him to get help, but he won’t.
 He thinks he will lose his job or that his commanders won’t think he’s useful anymore.

-Thinks He’s Crazy
+Sincerely, Thinks He’s Crazy

-Your letter is just like so many that I have received from spouses, fiancées and servicemembers about PTSD.
+Your letter is just like so many that I have received from spouses, fiancées and service members about PTSD.
 It is not unusual that your husband would be afraid to seek professional help because of many fearful reasons.

 Efforts are being made to decrease the stigma associated with the diagnosis.
 There are new guidelines and criteria for a diagnosis that may make it easier to get treatment.

-Working with servicemembers each week, I am amazed at their resilience.
+Working with service members each week, I am amazed at their resilience.
 I also spend a great amount of time trying to dispel myths associated with this diagnosis.

 Remember, you and your body have been stressed to the max and you are trying to make sense of everything.
 You are human, not crazy.
 So work on keeping strong personal and social relationships with others.

 2. I Am Weak: Anyone can get post-traumatic stress.
 Two people can witness the same event yet have different outcomes.
 One can develop the symptoms of PTSD.
 The other may not.

-3. I’m Used Goods: Servicemembers with post-traumatic stress often feel like they are incapable of continuing to serve their country.
+3. I’m Used Goods: Service members with post-traumatic stress often feel like they are incapable of continuing to serve their country.
 They also feel ostracized from their commanders and other leaders.

-Acknowledging your symptoms and discussing them with your loved ones and a professional will help to decrease anxiety and help normalize your experience.
+Acknowledging your symptoms and discussing them with your loved ones and a professional will help decrease anxiety and help normalize your experience.
 You have changed, but this is a part of life.

 4. I’ll Never Get Better: Post-traumatic stress is treatable.
 However, you may never forget what you experienced.
 Treatment can help decrease the symptoms and the extent of the paralyzing memories that interfere and stop you from enjoying your life.

 Don’t see your symptoms as an unbeatable challenge.
-Combat is stressful, but servicemembers can learn to reframe stressful events and move toward a happy future.
+Combat is stressful, but service members can learn to reframe stressful events and move toward a happy future.

 Symptoms of PTSD can cause impairments in careers, relationships with others, and even your physical health.
 So many strides are being made in the treatment of post-traumatic stress.
-Reach out and try for help again.

-|Ask Ms. Vicki PTSD|
+Sincerely, Ms. Vicki